tomfanara/daprworkflowexamples/README.md

 # daprworkflowexamples
 for testing only and debugging

-I'm running these in multi-app as follows
+I'm running these in multi-app as follows but I'm on windoes so I don't use the dapr.yml yet but run as below in terminal command prompt

 dotnet run